alejandraoshea/inchi-identity-api/README.md

 Any system capable of making HTTP requests can submit molecular identifiers, retrieve equivalence profiles, and trigger MGF spectral library unification — independently of the web frontend.

-Developed as part of a TFG at CEMBIO (Universidad San Pablo CEU).

 ---

 ## Endpoints